Alight (NYSE:ALIT) Issues FY 2022 Earnings Guidance

 Alight (NYSE:ALIT – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $0.540-$0.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.520.
+The company provided earnings per share (EPS) guidance of $0.540-$0.600 for the period, compared to the Thomson Reuters consensus estimate of $0.520.
 The company issued revenue guidance of $3.09 billion-$3.12 billion, compared to the consensus revenue estimate of $3.15 billion.

-Separately, Stephens assumed coverage on shares of Alight in a report on Tuesday, February 8th.
-They set an overweight rating and a $15.00 price target on the stock.
+Separately, Stephens began coverage on Alight in a research report on Tuesday, February 8th.
+They set an overweight rating and a $15.00 target price on the stock.

-In other news, Director Richard N. Massey acquired 15,000 shares of Alight stock in a transaction dated Wednesday, December 8th.
-The shares were bought at an average cost of $10.58 per share, with a total value of $158,700.00.
-The purchase was disclosed in a filing with the SEC, which is accessible through this hyperlink.

-Institutional investors have recently added to or reduced their stakes in the stock.
-Royal Bank of Canada acquired a new position in shares of Alight during the 3rd quarter valued at $26,000.
-Renaissance Technologies LLC acquired a new position in Alight during the third quarter worth $174,000.
-Schonfeld Strategic Advisors LLC raised its holdings in Alight by 63.3% during the fourth quarter.
-Schonfeld Strategic Advisors LLC now owns 89,300 shares of the company’s stock worth $966,000 after buying an additional 34,600 shares during the last quarter.
-Parametric Portfolio Associates LLC raised its holdings in Alight by 10.9% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 113,454 shares of the company’s stock worth $1,226,000 after buying an additional 11,145 shares during the last quarter.
-Finally, Credit Suisse AG acquired a new position in Alight during the fourth quarter worth $1,961,000.
+Hedge funds have recently modified their holdings of the company.
+Goldman Sachs Group Inc. boosted its position in Alight by 101.9% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 1,377,619 shares of the company’s stock valued at $14,892,000 after purchasing an additional 695,128 shares during the last quarter.
+Bank of New York Mellon Corp bought a new position in shares of Alight in the third quarter worth about $2,286,000.
+Credit Suisse AG bought a new position in shares of Alight in the fourth quarter worth about $1,961,000.
+Renaissance Technologies LLC increased its stake in shares of Alight by 1,173.0% in the fourth quarter.
+Renaissance Technologies LLC now owns 193,500 shares of the company’s stock worth $2,092,000 after purchasing an additional 178,300 shares during the period.
+Finally, Cubist Systematic Strategies LLC increased its stake in shares of Alight by 85.2% in the fourth quarter.
+Cubist Systematic Strategies LLC now owns 221,938 shares of the company’s stock worth $2,399,000 after purchasing an additional 102,078 shares during the period.
 Institutional investors own 66.56% of the company’s stock.

 Alight Solutions LLC operates as a benefits administration and cloud-based human resource (HR) and financial solutions providers.
 It offers human resources outsourcing and consulting services.
 The company provides HR and financial solutions including software as a service (SaaS) advisory, cloud deployment solutions, support, and application management services.